The Advanced Guide To Using Google Analytics UTM Parameters

 Maintain a spreadsheet of tagged URLs.
 If you need to tag 10+ links every day, and you use Campaign URL Builder, it’s easy to make mistakes.
 You’ll have to type in the URL and new parameters every time, and the chance of making a mistake is high.

-We use this Google Spreadsheet document (yes, you can make a copy!) that helps us to minimize the risk of making typos and keep everything consistent.
+We use this Google Spreadsheet document (you can make a copy!) that helps us to minimize the risk of making typos and keep everything consistent.
 This will make your life much easier when it comes to creating and tracking numerous tagged URLs across your marketing campaigns.

-22. How do I generate UTM Parameters for my campaign?
+22. How do I generate UTM tags for my campaign?

-Depending on your needs there are multiple ways to generate links with UTM parameters.
+Depending on your needs there are multiple ways to generate links with UTM tags.

 1) You can use Google’s official URL Builder.